 top of page

 So, you have the Sausage & Rice dish made.
 You have the Creamy Cheese Sauce made.
 Now it's time to get stuffed!
 Everyone loves a good stuffed pepper and there are way too many varieties to make.
 Even on a global scale, there are many versions of a stuffed pepper that it is nearly impossible to determine where it all got started from!
 Any North Country Smokehouse sausage will work great in the rice stuffing.
-The flavor profile in Big Dog Sauce Company’s “House Seasoning Blend” definitely brings a whole new flavor concept and brings everything together so nicely!
 Now, let's get that rice stuffing into some beautiful roasted peppers and serve up some dinner!

-• For this recipe, you will need: Big Dog Sauce Company’s “House Seasoning Blend” for dusting Recipe for Sausage & Rice made ahead Recipe for Creamy Cheese sauce made ahead Approximately 6-8 decent sized peppers for stuffing You will need a digital scale Your choice of peppers for stuffing Kosher salt and black pepper
+• For this recipe, you will need: Your favorite cajun spice blend for dusting Recipe for Sausage & Rice made ahead Recipe for Creamy Cheese sauce made ahead Approximately 6-8 decent sized peppers for stuffing You will need a digital scale Your choice of peppers for stuffing Kosher salt and black pepper

 All of your peppers will need to be washed.
 Some may have a coating to prevent aging while others might have a waxy film.
 Simply wash off and dry off the peppers with a paper towel.